 AAN: How was the exhibition conceived?
 How did you decide which pieces to include?

-SL: This exhibition was originally conceived and installed by our former Assistant Curator of Chinese Art,
+Stephen Little: This exhibition was originally conceived and installed by our former Assistant Curator of Chinese Art,

 Dr Christina Yu (now the Director of the USC Pacific Asia Museum in Pasadena).
 In planning this show she worked closely with New York collectors Rene Balcer and Carolyn Hsu, and with Xu Bing’s studio in Beijing.
 Christina Yu made the primary choices of the works of art.

 AAN: Thinking about the term ‘Language’ which appears in the exhibition title in a literal sense: Xu himself operates in between two languages – English and Chinese – do you feel this contributes to a tension, negative or otherwise in his work?

 Stephen Little: An interesting question, I think the term ‘language’ in the title can be interpreted on several levels.
 There are of course the two languages – Chinese and English – that Xu employs in his works.
 Then there are the fictional written languages created by Xu Bing, some aspects of which blend Chinese and English written forms; then there is the language of the philosophical discourse that Xu Bing brings out in his work, which leads the viewer to consider the somewhat arbitrary and changeable nature of language, and the entire history of writing in both China and the West, and the ways in which writing embodies and reflects patterns of human thought, and the ways in which languages and systems of writing change over time.

 AAN: In a less literal sense, how is Xu’s ‘language’ different to that of other contemporary Chinese artists?
 Many contemporary Chinese artists operate within the lexicon of traditional Chinese art, but incorporating a Western artistic language.
 Can you put your finger on what stands Xu Bing apart?